 Remember, all movement counts as exercise and I really do think it’s important to listen to your body

-As you might know, we at Hedia focus a great deal on finding your motivation and setting realistic goals for yourself.
+As you might know, we at Hedia focus a great deal on finding your motivation and setting realistic goals for diabetes self-management.
 Tell us, where do YOU get your drive and motivation from?

 Motivation and optimal goal setting are both hard nuts to crack!
 I focus a lot on positive motivation and uses the SMART framework for goal setting.